-Jogini Waterfall is located in the beautiful Valley of Manali in the North-Indian state of Himachal Pradesh.
+Jogini Waterfall is located in the beautiful Valley of Manali.
 It is about 3 kilometres away from the bustling town of Manali and around 2 kilometres away from Vashisht Temple.
 Tourists have to trek ahead from the temple to reach Jogini Waterfall.
 The walk up to the waterfall goes through pine trees and orchard.
-The waterfall cascades from a height of 160 feet.
-Trekkers are sure to get mesmerised as they cross several smaller streams till they reach the beautiful waterfall.
-This is one of the topmost things to do in Manali.
+The waterfall cascades from a height of 160 feels, which is why it's one of the topmost things to do in Manali.

 Arjun Gufa is considered to be a legendary natural formation in Manali.
 The cave is a favourite picnic spot and is also famous for the adventure of exploring the creation from inside.
 It is located on the left side of River Beas and is very close to beautiful Prini Village.
-The climb up to the cave is exciting in itself with the surrounding natural landscape so beautiful it cannot be explained in words.
 The cave is a narrow path into a hill.
 With no light entering after a point, one has to explore and find their way into the cave through the darkness using flashlights.
-It is one of the most exciting things to do in Manali, make sure you definitely try it out.

-Himalayan Nyingmapa Gompa is a Buddhist monastery located in Manali and one of the most famous monasteries situated in north India.
+Himalayan Nyingmapa Gompa is one of the most famous monasteries situated in north India.
 Its religious significance is highly important for devotees, but tourists are also drawn for its architectural beauty and tranquillity in the environment.
 The most prominent feature of Himalaya Nyingmapa Buddhist Temple is the enormous statue or idol of Sakyamuni in a sitting or meditative posture.
-Right from the entrance, the divine and tranquil vibe of the monastery can be felt.
 The icon, statues and the colourful paintings on the walls add to the beauty of the monastery.